Leo Varadkar – the gay man at the forefront of shaping Europe’s future

-Varadkar is the Taoiseach of the Republic of Ireland – it’s elected head of government.
+Varadkar is the Taoiseach of the Republic of Ireland – the country’s elected head of government.

 Born in Dublin in 1979, Leo Varadkar’s mother was a nurse.
 His father was a doctor who had moved to Dublin from Mumbai, and the family retained strong connections with India.